 7) Catch a movie in your car at Galaxy Drive-In Theatre

-Speaking of old-school cool, few experiences are as cool as a drive-thru theatre — watching a movie from the comfort of your car, under the stars!
+Speaking of old-school cool, few experiences are as hip as a drive-thru theatre — watching a movie from the comfort of your car, under the stars!

 Galaxy Drive-In Theatre shows the latest movies with some nostalgic charm, as cars congregate in front of a big screen and with the audio playing through their radio.
 The experience was nothing short of romantic, and hey, you can even talk as loudly as you want!

 Entrance Fee: AU$20 per car on Tue.
 AU$9 per person on Wed – Thu.
 AU$10 per person from Fri – Sun.
 Closed Mon.